pyimreg/python-register/README.rst

 Basic rules for commits to the repository:

-	+ avoid commits to master (our stable branch)
+ + master is our stable "release" branch.

-	+ feature branches for each ticket on github merged (into master) after review by team members only.
+ + feature branches for each ticket on github are merged (into master) after review only.

-    + tests for new features must exist.
+ + tests for new features using py.test *must* exist.

 Tracking an already formed branch:

    git checkout -b localBranch origin/remoteBranch

 Forming a new branch and pushing to github:

    git checkout -b localFeature

    git push localFeature origin